US Masters Residential Property Fund - Asset Resilience Ratio

 Resilience Assessment

 This chart shows how US Masters Residential Property Fund's Asset Resilience Ratio has changed over time.
-See US Masters Residential Property Fund (URF) shareholders funds for net asset value and shareholders' equity analysis.
+See debt-free asset ratio of US Masters Residential Property Fund to measure how much of total assets are equity-financed.

 Liquid Assets Composition Over Time